 Open Carry vs. Concealed Carry

-Open carry simply gives criminals a chance to plan an attack against you so they can take your gun.
-Concealed carry gives you the maximum advantage over criminals because they don’t know that you are carrying a gun.
+- Concealed carry gives you the maximum advantage over criminals because they don’t know that you are carrying a gun.
 As a result, you have the element of surprise when they decide to attack.

 Choosing How to Concealed Carry

 You will need to be able to carry your concealed gun comfortably and get it into the fight quickly when you need it.
 There are a lot of options when choosing how to carry a concealed firearm, and what works best for you will largely be a matter of trial and error.
-Choosing the right fit from all of the available best concealed carry guns, holsters and positions will be totally up to you.
-Remember, the three things you need are:

 We put comfort first because if carrying your defensive handgun is not comfortable, you will not carry it every day.
 That increases the chances that you won’t have your gun during a self-defense shooting, when you really need it.

-Security, while important, is negotiable.
-You can get holsters with straps or snaps or internal mechanical retention devices that provide any level of weapon security you might want.
-Remember this, the higher the level of security, the more difficult to get that gun out of the holster and into the fight.
-Most holster security features are pretty intuitive, but you MUST practice with them to make sure that you can draw your firearm quickly when you need it.
+Remember this: The higher the level of security, the more difficult it will be to get that gun out of the holster and into the fight.
+Most holster security features are intuitive, but you MUST practice with them to ensure you can draw quickly when you need it.

 Accessibility is the final element in the concealed carry triad.
-This simply refers to your ability to get your gun into your hand and bring it on target.
+This refers to your ability to get your gun into your hand and bring it on target.
 Ideally, you want to be able to do this quickly and easily.
-The less accessible your gun is, the longer it will take to get it into action when you need it.
+The less accessible your gun is, the longer it will take to get it into action.
 A gun that is less accessible is typically more hidden.
-Only you will know what is an acceptable balance.
-There are pros and cons to both sides of the debate.
+Only you can decide what balance works best for you.

 Off-Body Carry

 The first thing we should do is break down the two biggest differences when it comes to carrying a concealed firearm: on-body carry versus off-body carry.
-On-body carry simply means the gun is held in a holster that is attached to your body, typically through a harness or belt.
-There are several different methods of on-body carry and we will touch on each of them briefly after we discuss off-body carry.

 Concealed Carry Purse

 Off-body carry means you are carrying your gun in some sort of bag or covering that is not attached to your body.
 The most common of these items is a concealed carry purse.
 The concealed carry purse is very popular among women who carry concealed firearms largely because having the gun in a purse does not interfere with daily fashion.
-This is not a knock on women who choose fashionable clothing over something designed to hide a gun.
-This is an acknowledgment that women’s fashion is not often designed with concealed carry as the primary objective or taken into account at all.

 How to Concealed Carry Off-Body

-- Make sure your firearm is held securely inside the carry device and that the gun and the holster are the only things in the firearm compartment.
+- Make sure your firearm is held securely inside the carry device and that the gun and holster are the only things in the firearm compartment.

 - Keep control of your off-body carry system at all times.